 We’re sorry to hear your Sub-Zero Ice Maker is no longer making ice.
-Summer’s upon us and that means hot days, so let’s get your ice maker back on its feet so you can have the tall, icy glass of water for which you’re thirsting.
+Summer’s upon us and that means hot days, so here is some Sub-Zero ice maker troubleshooting to get your ice maker back on its feet so you can have the tall, icy glass of water for which you’re thirsting.

 The problems with your ice maker may be something you can easily troubleshoot and correct yourself without having to call us at Box Appliance for a service call.
 These are the 6 things to check: